mikeal/nopm/README.md

   "$output_identity"
 )

-# Print the transform proof
+# Print the transformation proof
 for c in "${proof[@]}"; do
   echo c
 done